shoelace-style/webawesome/docs/docs/layout/stack.md

 ## Examples

-Stacks are well suited for forms, text, and organizing most elements in the document flow.
+Stacks are well suited for forms, text, and ensuring consistent spacing between elements in the document flow.

 ```html {.example}
 <div class="wa-stack">